 - First checked bag free

 These perks can certainly make travel a bit less stressful while also saving members some cash on essentials like Internet and checked bags.
-While the additional one point/mile per $1 spent isn’t earth shattering, it’s a nice bonus considering there isn’t any cost involved in earning it.
+While the additional bonus points/miles per $1 spent isn’t earth shattering, it’s a nice bonus considering there isn’t any cost involved in earning it.

 If you don’t have status with either program, there are a couple of ways to become eligible for these benefits:

-- Pick up a Starwood Preferred Guest Business card from American Express.
-The card grants members Gold membership after spending $30,000 per calendar year.
+2) Pick up a Starwood Preferred Guest Business card from American Express.
+The card grants members Gold membership after spending required amount per calendar year.

-- Pick up both the Starwood Preferred Guest Business and personal cards from American Express.
-You’ll end up with a combined 60,000 Starpoints.
+3) Pick up both the Starwood Preferred Guest Business and personal cards from American Express.
+You’ll end up with a combined exceptionally huge amount of Starpoints.
 Use the points to mattress run for Gold (10 stays/25 nights) or Platinum status (25 stays/50 nights) at Starwood’s bottom tier Category 1 hotels, which require just 2,000 points per night on weekends.